Western Water Catchment: Etymology

 Sarimbun is a Malay place name, and existed probably since the early nineteenth century.
 The Franklin and Jackson's Plan of Singapore (1830) refers to Sungei Sarimbun, or Sarimbun River in Malay, as "Serimhone".

 Rimbun means "luxuriant", "in great quantity" or "thick".

 Other place names with Sarimbun include Pulau Sarimbun, a small island in the Straits of Johor off the coast at Sarimbun.
 Pulau Sarimbun is within the SAFTI Live Firing Area as shown in the map.

 Islands

 There are three islands in the Western Water Catchment - Pulau Bajau, Pulau Pergam and Pulau Sarimbun.
 Pulau Bajau is a hypsographic island within Poyan Reservoir.
 It is part of the SAFTI live firing area.

+For Pulau Bajau, it is part of Training Plot P, out of which it is primarily used for TRMC's small craft and amphibious training purposes.
+For Pulau Pergam and Pulau Sarimbun, it is part of Training Plot M, which is the northern part of SAFTI Live Firing Area.

 Etymology

 Pulau Bajau means Bajau island, in which Bajau is an indigenous ethnic group residing in the state of Sabah in east Malaysia, Indonesia and southern Philippines.

 Transport

+On 8 June 2025, Lim Chu Kang Road was closed for the expansion of Tengah Air Base.
+It was replaced by a new stretch of Lim Chu Kang Road further west.

 Bus

 Western Water Catchment Area has very few public bus connections in the vicinity – 172, 179, 199, 405 and 975.
 All buses are operated by SMRT Buses.